Geometry-Complete Diffusion for 3D Molecule Generation and Optimization: Additional Details

-We further include two \textsc{GCDM} ablation models to more closely analyze the impact of certain key model components within \textsc{GCDM}.
-These two ablation models include \textsc{GCDM} without local geometric frames $\mathcal{F}_{ij}$ (i.e., \textsc{GCDM} w/o Frames) and \textsc{GCDM} without scalar message attention (SMA) applied to each edge message (i.e., \textsc{GCDM} w/o SMA) as $\mathbf{m}_{ij} = e_{ij} \mathbf{m}_{ij}$, where $\mathbf{m}_{ij}$ represents the scalar messages learned by \textsc{GCPNet} during geometric graph message passing and $e_{ij}$ represents a 1 if an edge exists between nodes $i$ and $j$ (and 0 otherwise) via $e_{ij} \approx \phi_{inf}(\mathbf{m}_{ij})$.
-Here, $\phi_{inf} : \mathbb{R}^{e} \rightarrow [0, 1]^{1}$ resembles a linear layer followed by a sigmoid function \cite{satorras2021n}.
-All \textsc{GCDM} models use 9 $\mathbf{GCPConv}$ layers; SiLU activations (\cite{elfwing2018sigmoid}); 256 and 64 scalar node and edge hidden features, respectively; and 32 and 16 vector-valued node and edge features, respectively.
-All \textsc{GCDM} models are also trained using the AdamW optimizer (\cite{loshchilov2017decoupled}) with a batch size of 64, a learning rate of $10^{-4}$, and a weight decay rate of $10^{-12}$.
+\textbf{\textsc{GCDM} Hyperparameters.} All \textsc{GCDM} models train on QM9 for approximately 1,000 epochs using 9 $\mathbf{GCPConv}$ layers; SiLU activations \citep{elfwing2018sigmoid}; 256 and 64 scalar node and edge hidden features, respectively; and 32 and 16 vector-valued node and edge features, respectively.
+All \textsc{GCDM} models are also trained using the AdamW optimizer \citep{loshchilov2017decoupled} with a batch size of 64, a learning rate of $10^{-4}$, and a weight decay rate of $10^{-12}$.

-\textbf{Results.} In Table \ref{table:3dmg_stability_results}, we see that \textsc{GCDM} outperforms previous methods (E-NF, G-Schnet, EDM, Bridge, and Bridge + Force) as well as their non-equivariant counterparts (GDM and GDM-aug) for all metrics, except concerning \textsc{Atom stable (\%)} compared to Bridge + Force.
-We note that the variance of this metric for Bridge + Force is notably larger than that of \textsc{GCDM}.
-Importantly, when evaluating this metric in conjunction with $\textsc{Mol stable (\%)}$, we see that \textsc{GCDM} generates a significantly larger proportion of realistic and stable molecules (negative log-likelihood \& $\textsc{Mol stable (\%)}$) compared to all other methods.
-It is specifically interesting to note how much lower the negative log-likelihood (NLL) of \textsc{GCDM} is compared to that of EDM, the previous NLL-based SOTA method for 3D molecule generation, indicating the generative distribution that \textsc{GCDM} learns from QM9 likely contains much sharper peaks compared to EDM.